- Home

 Click on the headings below to learn more.

-Lobules – These are the places where milk is made.
+- Lobules – Where milk is made.

-Nipple – Milk comes out of the nipple.
+- Nipple – Milk comes out of the nipple.

-- changes to the nipple – shape, discharge (ooze) or a nipple that turns in when it used to stick out
+- changes to the nipple – shape, discharge (ooze), or a nipple that turns in when it used to stick out

 - constant or unusual pain in the breast or nipple.

-Stages of breast cancer
+The stages of breast cancer are:

 There are different types of treatment for breast cancer.
 You may have one or more of these treatments: